acreunited/DesignPatterns/README.md

     - Defines an interface for creating an object, but let subclasses decide which class to instantiate.
     - Lets a class defer instantiation to the subclass

+Chapter5: Singleton Pattern

+- Ensures that a class has only one instance, and provides a global point of access to it